ffbeast/ffbeast.github.io/docs/en/wheel_contribute.md

 </div>
 </div>

-In case of providing **Device ID** each donation will be rewarded with small gift in form of **unlocking extended functionality**.
+In case of providing **Device ID** each donation will be rewarded with small gift in form of **Serial Key** for **unlocking extended functionality**.
-Extended functionality is not critical for building a wheel, it just will give possibility to change some extra settings and connect additional buttons/axis to ODrive.
+Extended functionality is not critical for building a wheel, it just gives possibility to change some extra non critical settings and connect additional buttons/axis directly to ODrive.

+{: .important }
+>**Standard version is fully functional.
+You can use it without a key!**

 <div style="display: flex; flex-direction: row; align-items: center; justify-content: center;">
 <a href="../../assets/images/donate_pp.jpg"><img src="../../assets/images/donate_pp.jpg" width="360"></a>
 </div>

-**Standard version is fully functional.
-You can use it without a key!**